-Northwest Power and Conservation Council came into being with the passage of the Northwest Power Act of 1980.
-The Power Act established an interstate compact consisting of Oregon, Washington, Montana and Idaho, each state having two governor-appointed representatives.
-The council has two major planning functions under the Act: developing a fish and wildlife program to protect, mitigate and enhance fish and wildlife populations affected by the development of the federal Columbia River hydropower system, and the development of a 20-year regional power plan.
+The Northwest Power and Conservation Council is an interstate group with members from Oregon, Washington, Montana and Idaho.
+Each state has two governor-appointed representatives.
+The council has two major planning functions: develop a fish and wildlife program to protect, mitigate and enhance fish and wildlife populations affected by the development of the federal Columbia River hydropower system; and develop a 20-year regional power plan.
 The council updates these plans on a roughly five-year rotation.
-The council describes its mission as ensuring, through public participation, an affordable and reliable energy system while enhancing fish and wildlife in the Columbia River Basin.
-In addition to the eight council members, there is a staff of approximately 50, mostly in Portland but also located in offices spread throughout the four states.
+The council strives to ensure, through public participation, an affordable and reliable energy system while enhancing fish and wildlife in the Columbia River Basin.
+In addition to the eight council members, there is a staff of approximately 40, located in offices spread throughout the four states.

 Oregon Council Members: Ginny Burdick, Louie Pitt, Jr.